There isn’t a maximum safe daily dosage of pantothenic acid (vitamin B5). We can safely get high dose from food and dietary supplements!

 Pantothenic acid is an essential nutrient.
 We have to get it from food.
 Our bodies produce tiny amounts, which aren’t enough to meet our daily needs.

 The main function of pantothenic acid is the synthesis of coenzyme A (CoA).
-This important enzyme has a key role in hundreds of human biochemical reactions such as cell growth, intermediary metabolism, neurotransmitter synthesis.
+This important enzyme has a key role in hundreds of human biochemical reactions such as cell growth, metabolism, and neurotransmitter synthesis.